-Solar Mate is one of the UK's most trusted solar and battery storage installation companies.
-With hundreds of successful installations across the UK, You're in safe hands.
+Solar Mate is an award-winning solar installation company based in the beautiful city of Bath.
+With hundreds of successful installations across the the South West of England, You're in safe hands.
 We are dedicated to raising standards and transparency within the industry, driven by a genuine passion for renewable energy.
 Whether you're considering solar panels for your property or looking to add a battery to your existing PV system, we’d love to hear from you.
 Feel free to get in touch for more information.

 Although there has been a rapid adoption of solar panels in the UK, they are not right for everyone.
 With 28.4 million households already switching to solar, what should you be looking out for before you make the purchase?There are a couple of key questions to ask yourself before you install panels.
 Firstly, is it going to make sense economically?